synkarius/SOUR/README.md

 * optional compression
 * optional vertex animation (can be based on a rig, shape keys, or both)
 * optional attachment points (see section titled "attachment points")
-* stores vertices, normals, tangents, uvs, and faces
+* stores vertices, normals, tangents, uvs, and faces (normals and tangents optional)
 * at time of writing, has:
     * parser compatible with Away3D 4.0.0 - 4.0.9
 	* exporter compatible with patched Blender 2.64